niw/HapticKey/README.md

 Build
 -----

-To build the application from the source code, you need to use the latest Xcode 11.
+To build the application from the source code, you need to use the latest version of Xcode.

 Simply use `make` to install all dependencies, build application binary, then archive it in `build/HapticKey.xcarchive/Products/`.